MWRA online - home

 You might have seen recent news reports about per- and polyfluoroalkyl substances (together abbreviated as PFAS).
 These are a class of human-made chemicals typically associated with manufacturing of non-stick coatings, water-proofing and stain-proofing treatments.
 They have also been associated with certain fire-fighting foams.

-MWRA has tested for all six of the compounds included in the proposed EPA rule, as required by current state regulations.
+MWRA has tested for all six of the compounds included in the new EPA rule, as required by current state regulations.
 Our results are either not-detectable or at trace levels so low they can’t be quantified.
 All MWRA PFAS results are posted on MWRA’s web site.

 Current MassDEP DW Standard